ezeamin/ensolverstest/README.md

   - Step 2: Create database

     This app works with a mySQL database.
-You shall create a new local database and a user with admin rights.
+You shall create a new local database and a user with admin rights over it.
 Otherwise, you can initiate a new mySQL cloud database and properly connect to it.

     Tables will be created automatically.